codeinthehole/codeinthehole.hugo/content/about.md

 Plus several talks for local Python/Django user groups.
 Assorted slidedecks are available [on Speakerdeck](https://speakerdeck.com/codeinthehole).

-# Education
+## Education

-I also have a <strong>PhD in Applied Mathematics</strong> from the University of Nottingham and a few published papers:
+I have a <strong>PhD in Applied Mathematics</strong> from the University of Nottingham and a few published papers:

 <ul>